-To release tension or vent anger, exercising vigorously, punching a cushion, squeezing a stress ball, ripping something up, or making lots of noise (playing an instrument, screaming into a pillow) could help.
+- To release tension or vent anger, then exercising vigorously, punching a cushion, squeezing a stress ball, ripping something up, or making lots of noise (playing an instrument, screaming into a pillow) could help.

-Some people try other choices to mimic the cutting sensation by putting rubber bands on wrists, arms, or legs and snapping them instead of cutting or hitting, but this is still a form of self-injury.
+Some people try other ways to mimic the cutting sensation by putting rubber bands on wrists, arms, or legs and snapping them instead of cutting or hitting, but this is still a form of self-injury.
 It may be better to deal with emotional issues, and trying to delay self-injuring behaviors until the feeling passes, rather than finding less injurious methods.
-Avoiding things that promote self-injury will also help support you in stopping again, which might mean avoiding Internet sites or even friends that glorify intentionally injuring yourself.
+Avoiding places or objects that promote self-injury will also help support you in stopping again, which might mean avoiding internet sites or even friends that glorify intentionally injuring yourself.

 As you work towards managing these more immediate feelings, you may also think about how to expand your social support beyond this one person.
 Having one friend that you can turn to for support is a good start, but a great next step would be to build relationships for social support beyond that one person.
 To explore this further, you may consider thinking about why you feel this friend was the only one that cared?
 What actions did this friend take to make you feel that way?
 Are there other people you interact with that you've gone to for support in the past?
 Having a social support system is tied to more resilience during difficult times, and they can also provide advice and guidance when you’re not sure what to do.
 Social support systems may be made up of friends, family, and peers or colleagues that you can lean on for emotional or other forms of support.
 It seems like your best friend was a good source of support for you previously, but having more people in your social support system may help alleviate some of your stress if conflict with a friend arises.